-But how does the Xtra compare to the standard model?
-Does it justify the increased cost?
+But does the Xtra justify the increased cost?
 And how does it perform in comparison to other cylinder vacuums?
 That’s what we’ll find out in this Henry Xtra review.

-Please note: This review is written for the HVX200-A2.
-There is a newer version of the Xtra called the HVX200-11.
-The difference is minimal, so most of the points in this review still apply, but it’s important to check which model you’re buying.
-The biggest difference is that the 11 has a more powerful 620W motor compared to the A2’s 580W motor.
+Please note: This review is written for the HVX200-11.
+There’s also an A2 version, but the 11 has a more powerful 620W motor compared to the A2’s 580W motor.

 Overview of the Numatic Henry Xtra